dangieschen/videosdk-ui-toolkit-ios-sample/README.md

 ## Installation, Build & Launch

-Currently, the sample app consists of 3 dynamic xcframeworks ZoomVideoSDK.xcframework,  ZoomVideoSDKUIKit.xcframework and zoomcml.xcframework which are added with "Embed & Sign" and can be located directly under the ZoomVideoSDKUIToolkitSample.
+Currently, the sample app consists of 4 dynamic xcframeworks ZoomVideoSDK.xcframework,  ZoomVideoSDKUIKit.xcframework, zoomcml.xcframework and CptShare.xcframework which are added with "Embed & Sign" and can be located directly under the ZoomVideoSDKUIToolkitSample.
 In addition, the app also consist of screen sharing (broadcasting the device screen) feature under its own target ScreenShare using ReplayKit and ZoomVideoSDKScreenShare.xcframework with "Do Not Embed".
 For screen sharing to work, app group ID is required.

 Build and run the sample app by navigating ViewController.swift and key in the following placeholders.
 If your session requires a password, you can make use of the password parameter.